TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "German Scene - [Click to show/hide]"

-    - Known German Scene groups.
+    - Known German Scene groups (which are not defined as LQ).

 ??? example "JSON - [Click to show/hide]"